mspanwar21/BestBuy/README.md

 However, integration issues arose due to the following reasons:
 - The **Service Bus client library requires asynchronous programming patterns**, which conflicted with some parts of the existing synchronous RabbitMQ logic.
 - **Debugging was further complicated by the lack of local emulation support for Azure Service Bus**, unlike RabbitMQ which can be easily run locally using Docker.
+- Authentication Issues: The application failed to authenticate correctly.
+The service couldn't establish a connection to Azure
+   Service Bus, possibly due to misconfigured credentials or lack of environment variable support within the containerized environment.

-To elaborate on the local debugging challenge:
+To local debugging challenge:
 - I initially attempted to **debug the Azure Service Bus integration locally** by looking for a local emulator, but **Azure does not provide an official emulator for Service Bus**.
 - I tried using [Azurite](https://github.com/Azure/Azurite), Azure's official emulator, only to find that it supports **Blob, Queue, and Table storage**, not Service Bus.
 - I also explored third-party Docker images and tools that claimed to emulate Service Bus behavior, but they lacked proper support and didn’t integrate well with the Azure SDK.